As we’re programmed for growth, our natural inclination is to improve things in our lives.

 It could be through new goals or projects, aiming for new experiences or just wanting to feel the best we ever have.

-It should not be a surprise that in order to achieve new or better results, we must start doing different things.
-The best place to start is by evaluating our daily practices or rituals because they have a major effect on the types of results we produce.
+It shouldn’t be a surprise that to achieve new or better results, we must do different things.
+The best place to start is by evaluating our daily practices or rituals because they have a major effect on the results we produce.

-It’s rare for me to start my day without some form of quiet time, however on those occasions when I have not done it, especially when I am travelling, I can certainly notice a difference in my energy levels and how I feel.
+It’s rare for me to start my day without some form of quiet time, however on those occasions when I haven’t done it, especially when I am travelling, I notice a difference in my energy levels and how I feel.
 On such days, I don’t operate at my best which is why I now ensure I give myself some time at the start of each day to get centred and composed.

 - Make yourself the first priority at the start of each day.
 If we’re habitually starting our day dealing with other people’s priorities or demands, we’re not giving ourselves the opportunity to start off our day in the best possible manner.
 Giving ourselves some time at the start of each day to get ourselves mentally, physically and emotionally ready will help us serve those we need to even better.

 Making the choice to apply these daily practices will result in an improvement to how we feel, our mental attitude, and will also lead to more joy and happiness.
-If we just hope we things will get better without intentionally applying something different, then we will be left feeling disappointed.
-These practices are not difficult to apply — it just requires a commitment from us that we will apply them.
+If we just hope things will get better without intentionally applying something different, we’ll feel disappointed.

 Question: What daily practice has made a big difference in your life?